reactive-python/reactpy-django/docs/src/features/components.md

+???+ summary

+    Prefabricated components can be used within your `components.py` to help simplify development.

 ## View To Component

 Convert any Django view into a IDOM component by usng this decorator.
 Compatible with sync/async [Function Based Views](https://docs.djangoproject.com/en/dev/topics/http/views/) and [Class Based Views](https://docs.djangoproject.com/en/dev/topics/class-based-views/).